HeikoSchlittermann/cert-proxy/README.md

 * Clone the Git repository:

-    cd /usr/local/go/src
+    cd /usr/local/src
     git clone http://git.schlittermann.de/user/heiko/cert-proxy

 * To build and install the binaries for the current, change your working directory into the project dir and build the binaries for your
   platforms:

-    [ /usr/local/go/src ]
+    [ /usr/local/src ]
     cd cert-proxy
     make install

-  This should install the cert-proxy-server and cert-proxy-client into Go's bin directory ($GOPATH/bin).
+  This should install the cert-proxy-server and cert-proxy-client into `/usr/local/bin/`.
 If you want to install *only* the server or *only* the client, use `make install-server` or `make install-client`

 * Now build the binaries for the alternate platforms (e.g. windows)

-    [ /usr/local/go/src ]
+    [ /usr/local/src/cert-proxy ]
-    GOOS=windows make
+    GOOS=windows make install

-  This leaves the executables in cert-proxy/cert-proxy-{server,client/ directories.
+  This leaves the executables `/usr/local/bin/windows_amd64/`.

 ## Setup the cert-proxy-server